 Any manufactured product can be defective or unsafe.
 This applies to products used at work as well as in our homes.
-Unsafe equipment such as cranes, lift trucks, and power tools can be the cause of injury.
+Unsafe equipment such as cranes, lift trucks, and power tools can cause injuries.
 This does not mean that all accidents associated with a product are grounds for personal injury lawsuits.
-If the product has caused an injury because of unsafe design, a manufacturing defect, or the failure to provide proper instructions, a products liability lawsuit can be filed.
+If the product has caused an injury due to unsafe design, a manufacturing defect, or the failure to provide proper instructions, a products liability lawsuit can be filed.

 Here are some questions about product liability that you may have:

-A defective product is a product that causes injury or damage because the product was flawed or it was labeled inappropriately.
-Products may also be considered defective if they are used as they are intended to be used, but a person sustains an injury in the process.
+A defective product is a product that causes injury or damage because of a flaw or inappropriate or insufficient labeling.
+Products may also be considered defective if they are designed in such a way that when they are used as they are intended it results in an injury.
 All states allow people injured by defective products to recover damages.

-The manufacturer, supplier, or seller can be held legally responsible and be required to pay full and fair damages to the injured worker if:
+The manufacturer, supplier or seller can be held legally responsible and be required to pay full and fair damages to an injured party if:

-- Helmets, eye glasses, gas masks, protective clothing and footwear, and other equipment are defective or unsafe
+- Helmets, eye glasses, gas masks, protective clothing, footwear, and other equipment is defective or unsafe

-- The defective or unsafe condition caused or increased an injury
+- The defective or unsafe condition caused or worsened an injury

 These cases are called products liability lawsuits.
 The National Safety Council estimates that between 10% and 15% of all industrial injuries are caused by inadequately guarded or unguarded machinery.

 Yes.
-Defective or unsafe personal protective equipment can be the subject to a third-party lawsuit.
-The manufacturer, supplier, and seller of personal protective equipment have a duty to manufacture, supply, and sell the equipment in a safe condition or in a condition safe for all foreseeable uses that containing no unsafe elements.
+Defective or unsafe personal protective equipment can be subject to a third-party lawsuit.
+The manufacturer, supplier and seller of personal protective equipment have a duty to manufacture, supply, and sell the equipment in a safe condition for all foreseeable uses.

-If you have been injured by a product, contact an experienced Philadelphia product liability attorney.
-You may be able to file a products liability action and recover damages based on one of these premises:
+If you have suffered injuries because of a product, contact an experienced Philadelphia product liability attorney.
+You may be able to file a products liability action and recover damages based on either strict product liability or breach of warranty.

 Strict Product Liability

 Strict liability means that certain people or companies are automatically responsible for the damages their actions or products cause.
-In the case of manufactured products, strict product liability means that you must prove that the product was defective, but you do not need to prove that the injured party was negligent when using the product.
-A product may be defective because of bad manufacturing or because the manufacturer did not provide adequate instructions to use the product.
+In the case of manufactured products, strict product liability means that you must prove that a product was defective.
+You do not need to prove that the injured party was negligent while using the product.

 Breach of Warranty